Princess Beatrice: Charity work

-Beatrice is the founder of Big Change, a charity she established with six of her friends to encourage young people to develop skills "outside a traditional academic curriculum".
+Beatrice is the founder of Big Change, a charity she established with six friends to encourage young people to develop skills "outside a traditional academic curriculum".
 In 2012, she climbed Mont Blanc in aid of the charity.
-In 2016, with Sir Richard Branson and his children, she participated in the fundraising challenge Virgin Strive Challenge, which involved climbing Mount Etna.
+In 2016, she joined Sir Richard Branson and his children in the Virgin Strive Challenge, a fundraising event that included climbing Mount Etna.

-In 2017, Beatrice helped promote the anti-bullying book Be Cool Be Nice and gave an interview to Vogue at a House of Lords event, speaking about her own experiences with being bullied for her fashion choices in her early adulthood.
-Hello! magazine later named her one of the best-dressed royals.
-In May 2018, she attended the Met Gala in New York City.
 In October 2018, she undertook an extended tour of Laos to "raise the profile of the UK" there, and also participated in the Luang Prabang Half-Marathon for Children.
 In March 2019, Beatrice was elected to the board of the UK charity the Outward Bound Trust as a trustee, after her father succeeded to the royal patronage from his father, the Duke of Edinburgh.
 In May 2019, she was honoured at a New York City gala for her work with Friends Without a Border.
-She has supported the Kairos HQ, a non-profit organisation of entrepreneurs at universities in China, Europe, India and the US.
+She has also supported the Kairos HQ, a non-profit organisation of entrepreneurs at universities in China, Europe, India, and the US.

-In April 2022 and in her capacity as an ambassador for the charity Made By Dyslexia, Beatrice and her husband took part in the first World Dyslexia Assembly, which was hosted by Prince Carl Philip of Sweden.
+In April 2022, in her capacity as an ambassador for the charity Made By Dyslexia, she and her husband took part in the first World Dyslexia Assembly, hosted by Prince Carl Philip of Sweden.

 In February 2023, Beatrice was named patron of the British Skin Foundation.
-In March 2025, she was named as a patron of the charity Borne, which funds research into the causes of premature birth.
+In March 2025, she became patron of the charity Borne, which funds research into the causes of premature birth.
 In July 2025, she was appointed patron of the Chartered College of Teaching, a role previously held by her grandfather Prince Philip.
-In November 2025, Beatrice was appointed as deputy patron of Outward Bound Trust.
+In November 2025, Beatrice was appointed deputy patron of Outward Bound Trust.